10 Crime Shows Like Netflix’s Monsters You Must See

 9. Law & Order True Crime (2017-)

-The true crime anthology series, ‘Law & Order True Crime,’ revolves around the 1989 murders of Jose and Kitty Menendez in their Beverly Hills estate by their sons, Lyle and Erik.
+A true crime anthology series, ‘Law & Order True Crime’ revolves around the 1989 murders of Jose and Kitty Menendez in their Beverly Hills estate by their sons, Lyle and Erik.
 The story dramatizes the events surrounding the Menendez family and the trial that engulfed the two Menendez brothers following their arrest.
-As the Menendez murders also form the basis for the second installment of the ‘Monsters’ series, the René Balcer show allows viewers a chance to delve into the grisly affair of double parricide from different angles.
+As the Menendez murders also form the basis for the second installment of the ‘Monsters’ series, the René Balcer show allows viewers a chance to delve into the grisly affair of double homicide from different angles.

 8. Candy (2022)